What is Lean NFV and Business Drivers for Lean NFV?

 Dan Pitt – There are companies that are starting to serve customers.
 I’m not really at liberty to say what they’re actually doing.
 But the number one thing people want to do is to onboard VNFs.
 Yes.
 In an automated fashion, very quickly.
 There have been competitions over the last few years on how quickly you can onboard a VNF.
 It’s been like three months, three weeks, 17 hours, that was tremendous.
 This is ridiculous.
 You need to deploy like any other piece of code.
 So that’s where the current implementations are focusing and the service chaining of the VNFs.
 And then scaling and change management and the things that you have to do and the lower bullets about making sure that you can maintain an SLA for your customer by knowing what’s going on and being able to react to what’s going on.

 Hema Kadia – What is the timeline for the mentioned future features?

 Dan Pitt – These are increasingly vendor-specific plans.
 And so there’s no general industry area.
 We will see in the standards activity that the essential framework is being put in place now.
 When that gets there, we’ll get a little bit of experience with it.
 Then we’ll expand to other use cases and additional deeper capabilities.

 Hema Kadia – What’s MEF’s role in the Lean NFV project?

-So, so it is an official plan/project in MEF, we have weekly calls, any member company can send any number of people to the calls and can participate in a PoC and this is just the first one; we expect there will be others over time as people demonstrate how it can be used.
-So I want to direct people not only to the leannfv.org website but come to the MEF website.
+So, it is an official plan/project in MEF; we have weekly calls, and any member company can send any number of people to the calls and can participate in a PoC, and this is just the first one; we expect there will be others over time as people demonstrate how it can be used.
+So I want to direct people not only to the leannfv.org website but also to the MEF website.
 And there’s a website here for all the white papers.
 And the last I looked it was like the second one down, and it’s open to the public.
 And anyone can read that white paper.
-So it’s now moving forward with really strong industry participation led by a number of operators, and a number of vendors.
+So it’s now moving forward with really strong industry participation led by a number of operators and vendors.